MMIV-ML/BMED365/Exam/README.md

 - **All aids are allowed** but specify precisely which aids you have had access to and how you used these sources (look-up, search, prompt) in your submitted answers.
 The exam allows the use of AI to understand and explain medical AI.

-- The **topics covered** from the course syllabus in the MCQ and the two essay questions are among the following (_no coding is expected_):
+- The **topics covered** from the course syllabus (lectures, readings, and assignments) in the MCQ-section and in the two essay-questions are among the following (_no coding is expected_):

   - The equation $y \approx f(\mathbf{X}, \theta)$
-  - more TBD
+  - Image classification, object detection, and image segmentation (semantic segmentation, instance segmentation)
+  - Supervised learning, unsupervised learning, semi-supervised learning, self-supervised learning, and reinforcement learning
+  - Large language models (LLMs), multimodal foundation models; tokens, embedddings, transformers, and the concept of prompt engineering
+  - Imaging modalities e.g., MRI, CT, PET, and live cell imaging, imaging mass cytometry (IMC)
+  - The role of Python in AI and computational modeling
+  - Performance measures of predictive models (e.g., accuracy, precision, recall, F1-score, ROC-AUC, Dice score)
+  - The role of AI in experimental biomedicine (wet lab, dry lab, moist lab) and in clinical science (precision medicine, personalized medicine, P4 medicine)
+  - Computational modeling of biological systems (e.g., compartment models, ODEs, PDEs, networks, and graphs)
+  - Imaging-derived biomarkers and imaging-based parameter estimation
+  - Explainable AI, ethical AI, regulations in AI, human-in-the-loop AI
+  - Future perpectives and challenges using AI in biomedicine and health (drug discovery, self-driving labs, prompting proteins, patient similarity networks, diagnostic reasoning and problem-solving)

 ## Exam Rules